blanc-frederic/vs-phpcompanion/README.md

 - `new PHP Interface`
 - `new PHP Trait`

-Commands also exists for inserting namespace or generate class, interface or trait code, **in current editor** :
+Commands also exists for inserting namespace **in current editor** only in PHP file:

 - `Insert namespace`
-- `Generate code for PHP Class`
-- `Generate code for PHP Interface`
-- `Generate code for PHP Trait`

 Configuration
 -------------